DoomslayerKj/DualSense-Two-Phase-USB-Attack/README.md

 How to Run

+Connect your DS5 controller to your linux machine and verify using lsusb, and you should see something like this:
+"Bus 002 Device 011: ID 054c:0ce6 Sony Corp.
+DualSense wireless controller (PS5)"

 The main script (attack_ds5.sh) takes two arguments: MESSAGE (in quotes) and DOS_FLAG (0 or 1).

 Example 1: Taunt Only (No DOS)